Biden administration asks Supreme Court not to hear challenge to all-male military draft

-The brief does not state whether President Biden believes women should be included, nor does it defend the current system that requires only men 18 to 26 to submit their information should a military draft be needed again.
+The brief does not state whether President Biden thinks women should be included, nor does it defend the current system, which requires only men ages 18 to 26 to submit their information should a military draft be needed again.

 “Congress’s attention to the question may soon eliminate any need for the court to grapple with that constitutional question,” Prelogar wrote.